 To unite our academic integrity with a moral responsibility which cares for human health and a sustainable world.
 The SU is committed to environment & sustainability via a bottom-up approach, where student involvement, projects and initiatives can lead by example and allow us to demand more of our University.

 Where possible, Bath SU should avoid actions that may damage the environment or reduce the environmental sustainability of the union.
-Overall, Bath SU should be aiming to meet the requirements for a Gold Level Green Impact award at all times.

 This ideal should underpin any actions Bath SU takes, and any plans that are developed for the future and should be in consideration at all times.

 The Code of Practice includes examples of good practice, but is not an exhaustive list of ways in which Bath SU can reduce its impact on the environment.
 All staff and students should seek to extend this Code of Practice, particularly in line with national guidelines, to further expand on examples in which Bath SU can improve.